zsteinkamp/steinkamp.us/pages/posts/2024-05-31_sock-strategy-success.md

 When removing a sock, take the frontmost one.

-When replacing washed socks, push any socks in the drawer forward and puth the freshly washed ones in the back.
+When replacing washed socks, pull any socks in the drawer forward and put the freshly washed ones in the back.

 So, socks feed forward.
 Get it?